 TM had heard and read a lot about Lombok and he was not disappointed.
 The island was still relatively unspoilt, with rolling hills and exquisite white- and black- sand beaches.
 Together with James Millar, a close friend of many years, he hired a local guide, scoured the length and breath of the island in search of suitable beach-front land.
 Sites on Gili Trawangan and Gili Meno were considered but finally, the present site on Tanjung Empet in Sekotong Bay was selected and bought by the end of the five-day trip.
 Although the northern "gilis" (islands) of Trawangan, Meno and Air are already developed and on the tourist map, TM preferred the undeveloped south-west with its 13 "secret" Gilis for its tranquility and unspoilt beaches.

 Design work started immediately, and in less than six months all building permits were obtained, a testament to the pro-development policies of the local government.
 Work on the perimeter rubble-stone wall started in September 2008 and the main building works commenced in April 2009.

 A local contractor was engaged to carry out the project.
-With labour from the nearby villages and skilled workers from Java, the resort was practically completed for soft opening on 1 August 2010, with Iwan Sitompul, an experienced and astute hotelier at the helm as General Manager.
+With labour from the nearby villages and skilled workers from Java, the resort was practically completed for soft opening on 1 August 2010.

 A few months into the construction period, an additional parcel of land adjacent to the resort was purchased and integrated with the main parcel, thus adding a private cove to the left of the resort and extending the beach front to over 300m.
 This private cove is where exclusive villas will be constructed in the future.
 With such a planned expansion, it is envisaged that Cocotinos will one day be 40-room property, up from its present allocation of 28 room keys.